elmernocon/extend-service-extension-python/README.md

 ## Setup

-To be able to run the sample custom guild service, you will need to follow these setup steps.
+To be able to run this app, you will need to follow these setup steps.

 1. Create a docker compose `.env` file by copying the content of [.env.template](.env.template) file.